MATERIALS NEEDED

 ![]() |

-Glue the leather and the Salpa together.
-Flatten the glued area well with a pressing roller.
+Glue the leather and Salpa together.
+Flatten the glued areas well with a pressing roller.

-Glue the four magnets (using neoprene glue or superglue) to the designated positions on the template.
-Test their magnetism to ensure correct final positioning (a red mark is normally visible on one face of our magnets; glue the magnets with this red mark visible for all 4 magnets) .
+Glue the four magnets (neoprene glue or super glue) to the designated locations on the pattern.
+Test their magnetism to ensure proper final positioning (a red mark should normally be visible on one side of our magnets; glue the magnets with this red mark visible for all 4 magnets).

 ![]() |